 Published in 2012 by Gospel Light

-Part of a larger series of Bible studies based on Henrietta C. Mears' larger book that looks at every book in the Bible, What the Bible Is All About.
+Christians on the Move is part of a larger series of Bible studies based on Henrietta C. Mears' larger book that looks at every book in the Bible, What the Bible Is All About.
 This series takes her commentaries and uses them as the springboard for a Bible study.
 Personally, I did not do the Bible study.
 I saw the book and thought it would be an interesting look at the early history of the church.
 I used it as a history and read it the way the original text was intended to be read, although I did glance at some of the Bible study questions from time to time.

 If there are references to texts or ways of thinking that are largely forgotten, the book explains them and shows the connection in order to make the meaning of the original text of Acts more clear.
 The story is told in a chronological format that follows the text of the Book of Acts and supports the reader with thoughtful questions that reinforce knowledge of the text and encourage the reader to become more active.